The topology of Bott integrable fluids: Introduction

-\begin{theorem} Given an admissible Morse-Bott function $B$ in a graph manifold $M$, there exist an Arnold fluid with Bernoulli function $B$ (modulo diffeomorphism of $M$). \end{theorem} By admissible we mean a Morse-Bott function which can topologically be the integral of a fluid.
-This theorem shows that when we allow the metric to vary, the apparent difficulty to construct fluids with such a rigid behavior is overcomed, and one can realize flows in all allowed Morse-Bott topological configurations.
-An immediate corollary, explained in the Appendix, is that the invariants developped for Bott integrable systems lead to a topological classification of Arnold fluids with Morse-Bott Bernoulli function.
-This classification can be compared with the classification of vorticity functions of Morse type studied in \cite{IK} for the 2D Euler equation in surfaces.
+\begin{theorem} Given an admissible Morse-Bott function $B$ on a graph manifold $M$, there exists a metric and a steady solution to the Euler equations with Bernoulli function $B$ (modulo diffeomorphism of $M$).
+The induced Riemannian volume can be chosen to be any arbitrarily fixed volume form. \end{theorem} This theorem shows that when we allow the metric to vary, the apparent difficulty to construct fluid flows with such a rigid behavior is overcome, and one can realize flows in every possible topological configuration.
+An immediate corollary is that the invariants developed for Bott integrable systems give a topological classification of Arnold flows with Morse-Bott Bernoulli function.
+This classification can be compared with the classification of vorticity functions of Morse type studied in \cite{IK} for the 2D Euler equations in surfaces, which was further extended to surfaces with boundary \cite{K}.

-The ressemblance between Arnold's structure theorem and the Arnold-Liouville theorem in the theory of integrable systems already suggest that there might be some connection between these two worlds.
-By taking a careful look at the Arnold fluids constructed in Theorem \ref{main2}, we can relate them to Bott integrable systems by means of the symplectization of an appropiate stable Hamiltonian structure.
+The resemblance between Arnold's structure theorem and Arnold-Liouville's theorem for integrable Hamiltonian systems already suggests that there might be some connection between these two worlds.
+By taking a careful look at the Arnold flows constructed in Theorem \ref{ArnTop}, we can relate them to Bott integrable systems through the symplectization of an appropriate stable Hamiltonian structure (confer Theorem \ref{maincor}).
+However, the construction is \emph{ad hoc} and we can find examples of Arnold flows that cannot be thought, together with their curl, as a Hamiltonian integrable system.
 This yields an alternative proof that any molecule with gluing matrices can be realized by an integrable system, with the additional property that the isoenergy hypersurface is of stable Hamiltonian type.
-Without this extra property, this was originally proved in \cite{BFM}.
+Without this extra property, this was originally proved in \cite{BFM}.\\

-\begin{theorem} The constructed steady Euler flows together with their vorticity in Theorem \ref{ArnTop} can be realized as the isoenergy hypersurface of a Hamiltonian system with a Bott integral (the Bernoulli function) in a symplectic manifold with boundary.
-Additionally, the Hamiltonian vector field is up to rescaling a Reeb field of a stable Hamiltonian structure. \end{theorem} This materializes the intuition that Arnold's structure theorem and the classical Arnold-Liouville theorem are closely related.
-However, the construction is \emph{ad hoc} and we can find examples of Arnold fluids that cannot reasonably be though as energy levels set of an integrable system.